-A value added tax (VAT) account for the month of February 2016 for Juakali Ltd.
+A value added tax (VAT) account for the month of February 2016 for Juakali Ltd. (10 marks) (Total: 20 marks)

-- (a) Outline four reasons why the incidence of tax is important to policy makers in your country.
-(4 marks) - (b) List four documents that must accompany an application for a bad debt relief or a refund in the case of VAT.
+(a) Outline four reasons why the incidence of tax is important to policy makers in your country.
+(4 marks)

+(b) List four documents that must accompany an application for a bad debt relief or a refund in the case of VAT.